The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Study Guide >> Financial Sciences

 ... enterprises.
 Formation non-operating profit.
 Profit forecasting and planning enterprises.
-Distribution arrived enterprises...
-Net profit enterprises, her shaping, distribution and usage...
-Funds funds enterprises ...
+Distribution arrived enterprises.
+Clean profit enterprises, her formation, distribution And usage.
+Cash funds enterprises ...

 Abstract >> Economics

-Balance sheet profit enterprises...
-Under her distribution means the direction of profit to the budget and by items use on enterprise...
+Balance sheet profit enterprises.
+Under her distribution the direction of profit to the budget and by item is understood use on enterprise.
 Legislatively distribution ...

 Coursework >> Financial Sciences

 ...
-Formation distribution and usage profit 1.1 Profit as an economic category 1.2 Distribution and usage arrived...
-Distribution and usage profit Object distribution is the balance sheet profit enterprises...
+Formation distribution And usage profit 1.1 Profit as economic category 1.2 Distribution And usage arrived...
+Distribution And usage profit by the Object distribution is the balance sheet profit enterprises.
 Under her distribution ...

 The most important indicator of the activity of any business entity is profit.
-The amount of profit allows potential creditors to determine the enterprise's ability to return borrowed funds, to investors - the rationality of investing in a business entity, suppliers and partners - solvency and reduce the risks of non-repayment of receivables.
+The amount of profit allows potential creditors to determine the ability of the enterprise to return borrowed funds, investors - the rationality of investing in a business entity, suppliers and partners - solvency and reduce the risk of non-collection of receivables.

 Profit planning

-Profit planning implies the process of ensuring the formation of profit in the required amount and its effective use, which helps to achieve the set goals and objectives of the enterprise development.
-Financial planning of profit provides for the calculation of the main types of income and costs that are to come in a certain period:
+Profit planning implies the process of ensuring the formation of profit in the required amount and its effective use, which helps to achieve the goals and objectives of the development of the enterprise.
+Financial planning profit involves the calculation of the main types of income and costs expected in a certain period:

-• Company income - an increase or increase in economic benefits in the process of obtaining assets (resources, funds, property) and repayment of obligations.
-These changes always lead to an increase in the capital of the company (except for the statutory contributions of owners or shareholders);
+• Company income - increase or growth of economic benefits in the process of obtaining assets (resources, money, property) and repayment of obligations.
+These changes always lead to an increase in the company's capital (except for the statutory contributions of owners or shareholders);

-• Company costs - decrease or decrease in economic benefits in the process of disposal of assets and the occurrence of liabilities.
-Such changes lead to a decrease in the company's capital (except for a decrease in statutory contributions by the decision of the owners, shareholders).
+• Company costs - reduction or decrease in economic benefits in the process of disposal of assets and occurrence of liabilities.
+Such changes lead to a decrease in the company's capital (except for a decrease in authorized contributions by decision of the owners and shareholders).

 Profit generation mechanism

-The calculation of the actual profit and expenses deducted from the profit takes place in the following sequence:
+The calculation of actual profit and expenses deducted from profit occurs in the following sequence:

 1. 1.
-From the sales proceeds for goods, products, works or services of the company, VAT, excise taxes, and other obligatory payments are deducted, and from the proceeds it is obtained net proceeds ;
+VAT, excise taxes, and other obligatory payments are deducted from sales proceeds for goods, products, works or services of the company, and from the proceeds it is obtained net revenue ;

 2. 2.
-The cost of goods sold, goods, works and services is subtracted from the net proceeds and it is obtained gross profit ;
+The cost of products sold, goods, works and services is subtracted from net revenue and the result is gross profit ;

 3. 3.
-Commercial and administrative costs are subtracted from the gross profit and it is obtained sales profit ;
+Commercial and administrative costs are subtracted from gross profit and the result is revenue from sales ;

 4. 4.
-The balance of operating and non-operating income-expenses is added (subtracted) to the amount of profit from sales and losses of previous years are subtracted.
-Thus, it turns out profit before tax (or balance sheet profit);
+The balance of operating and non-operating income and expenses is added (subtracted) to the amount of profit from sales and losses from previous years are subtracted.
+Thus it turns out profit before tax (or book profit);

 6. 6.
 The result is profit .